44th and Parkside Ballpark: Community Use

 The field was used as a multi-sport athletic field by the local community.

 The Philadelphia College of Pharmacy held 1906 Commencement Week "Athletic Games" at the field.
 The College of Pharmacy's baseball team would face the New York College of Pharmacy's team in April 1910 at what was referred to as the "P.R.R. grounds".

 A fire in 1922 prior to the start of the baseball season destroyed half the backstop and swept across the stands.
 The grandstand had not yet been repaired when Friends' Central School's baseball team opened its season against Chestnut Hill Academy on April 11, 1922.

 The grandstands would be built out in the 1920s and lights were added in 1933.
 Ballpark capacity is said to have been 5,000 to 6,000 people.
 Overflow crowds brought attendance to 10,000.

 During the 1930s, Overbrook High School and St. Joseph's Preparatory School played their home football games at the field, and Overbrook played baseball there.
 The independent Norfolk Black Bombers all-Black barnstorming football team played the Washington Willow Trees on Thanksgiving Day 1942 at the park.
 Stars co-owner Eddie Gottlieb organized a semi-professional baseball team called the "All-Phillies" which played at the field in its later years.

+The Philadelphia Sphas, known for basketball, fielded a baseball club for many years as well, and often played at 44th and Parkside.
+In August 1933, the Sphas lost a night game 10 to 2 to the Pittsburgh Crawfords which featured four future Hall of Famers in the starting lineup, Cool Papa Bell, Oscar Charleston, Josh Gibson, and Judy Johnson.

+The American League Philadelphia Athletics played their first ever night game on September 22, 1933 at 44th and Parkside, defeating a team of the best players in the semi-professional Philadelphia city league by a score of 7 to 2.
+It was estimated that 6,000 fans packed into the ballpark, and another 5,000 were turned away at the gate.
+Jimmie Foxx went 1 for 3 for the A's before leaving the game in the fifth inning.